LuluLaGlue/Epitech_TaxiDriver/README.md

 # Conclusions

-For every algorithm/approach we tried, we manage to setup a fonctionnal agent capable of effectively completing the game.
+&emsp;For every algorithm/approach we tried, we manage to setup a fonctionnal agent capable of effectively completing the game.
 - We started with the Value Iteration algorithm which took *48.96* secondes to solve the game *10 000* times with an average *14.06* steps and *7.94* reward per episode and a *100%* win rate.
 - We then used the *Q-Learning* algorithm based on a Q-Matrix and trained it with several parameters (we settled with <code>gamma = 0.99</code>, <code>Learning Rate = 0.01</code>, <code>minimal epsilon = 0.001</code> and <code>Decay Rate = 0.01</code>), the resulting model takes *50.32* secondes to solve the game *10 000* times with an average *15.35* steps and *6.33* reward per episode and a *98.48%* win rate.
 - In order to improve those metrics we used the *SARSA* algorithm and tuned it in the same way as the *Q-Learning* one (we settled with <code>alpha = 0.85</code>, <code>gamma = 0.99</code>, <code>minimal epsilon = 0.001</code> and <code>Decay Rate = 0.01</code>) we managed to solve the game *10 000* times in *49.43* secondes with an average *16.18* steps and *-7.13* reward per episode and a *98.56%* win rate.
 - Finally, we trained 2 *Deep Q Learning* algorithm based on 2 different architectures, after fine tuning the parameters we settled with <code>batch_size = 128</code>, <code>gamma = 0.99</code>, <code>minimal epsilon = 0.1</code>, <code>epsilon decay = 400</code>, <code>number of episodes betzeen each model update = 20</code>, <code>max number of steps per episode = 100</code>, <code>save frequency = 1000</code>, <code>learning rate = 0.001</code>, <code>minimal learning rate = 0.0001</code>, <code>learning rate decay = 5000</code>, <code>memory size = 50000</code>, <code>architecture = 2</code>.
 With the best architecture and parameters we trained we achieved *10 000* games in *17.82* secondes with an average *13.10* steps and *7.90* reward per episode and a *100%* win rate.

-With the resulting metrics in mind we can clearly conclude that a classic Machine Learning approach (Q-Learning, SARSA, etc.) is working in a small environment such as the Frozen Lake but in a more complexe environment *Deep Learning* is required to attain a sufficient win rate in a limited time.
-The environment in which we trained our models (Taxi-v3) is at the limit between small enough to use *Machine Learning* and big enough to benefit from *Deep Learning*, we clearly outlined the limitations of *Machine Learning* with bellow *99%* winrate in both *Q-Learning* and *SARSA* but still managed to solve the game in acceptable times.
+&emsp;With the resulting metrics in mind we can clearly conclude that a classic *Machine Learning* approach (Q-Learning, SARSA, etc.) is working in a small environment such as the Frozen Lake but in a more complexe environment *Deep Learning* is required to attain a sufficient win rate in a limited time.
+The environment in which we trained our models (Taxi-v3) is at the limit between small enough to use *Machine Learning* and big enough to benefit from *Deep Learning*, we clearly outlined the limitations of *Machine Learning* with bellow *99%* winrate in both *Q-Learning* and *SARSA* but still managed to solve the game in acceptable times, *Deep Learning* shined with both perfect win rate (*100%*) and short execution times (*17.82* secondes for *10 000* loops).

-On a side note, even though *Value Iteration* obtained a *100%* winrate it took almost *50* secondes to clear the *10 000* loops which, compared to the *18* secondes of *DQN* is way to high.
+&emsp;On a side note, even though *Value Iteration* obtained a *100%* winrate it took almost *50* secondes to clear the *10 000* loops which, compared to the *18* secondes of *DQN* is way to high.</div>